Skip to main content

 Psychological Testing & Assessment in Denver

-Psychological testing at Front Range Treatment Center is built around one idea: a good evaluation should give you something useful, not just a diagnostic code.
+Psychological assessment at Front Range Treatment Center is built around one idea: a good evaluation should give you something useful, not just a diagnostic code.
 We do thorough clinical interviews, gold-standard instruments where they apply, and reports written for the person who actually needs them — whether that's you, your child's school, a surgeon, an attorney, or a treating clinician.
 FRTC is a DBT-Linehan Board Certified practice, which means if treatment is indicated, you have a direct pathway in-house rather than a referral list and a long wait.

 What We Test For